ehmicky/log-process-errors/README.md

   and
   [`multipleResolves`](https://nodejs.org/api/process.html#process_event_multipleresolves) making it hard to debug.
 - are inconvenient to [log to an external service](#custom-logging).
-- are printed each time the exact same error is repeated (except for [`warning`](https://nodejs.org/api/process.html#process_event_warning)).
+- are printed each time an error is repeated (except for [`warning`](https://nodejs.org/api/process.html#process_event_warning)).
 - are not human-friendly.

+Without `log-process-errors`:

 ![Screenshot before](docs/before.png)